From kneading bread and pizza dough to mixing heavy cake batter, benchtop mixers (also known as kitchen or stand mixers) have come a long way.

-Mixers with single tool attachments can handle heavier loads and can knead dough.
-This type is for the serious and regular cook, and ideal for batch preparation.
+Mixers with single tool attachments can handle heavier loads and knead dough.
+This type of mixer is for the serious and regular cook, and ideal for batch preparation.

 Twin tool attachments

 Mixers with twin tool attachments can whisk and mix well, but struggle when mixing and kneading heavier batters.
-They are a cheaper alternative for the occasional cook, but if you're making dough you'll need to knead it by hand.
+They're a cheaper alternative for the occasional cook, but if you're making dough, you'll have to knead it by hand.

-- Scraper beaters include a rubber scraper which works its way around the rim and makes for more thorough mixing.
-These are becoming increasingly common.
+A rubber scraper which works its way around the rim and makes for more thorough mixing.
+They're becoming increasingly common.

-The guard should ideally attach to the motor head, so it lifts away from the bowl when the motor head is lifted.
-This makes it easier to access the mixture – otherwise you'd have to remove the guard every time you want to scrape down the bowl.
+The guard should ideally attach to the motor head so it lifts away from the bowl when the motor head is lifted.
+This makes it easier to access the mixture, as otherwise you'd have to remove the guard every time you wanted to scrape down the bowl.

 Some guards include a chute for adding ingredients directly into the bowl without having to stop the machine and lift the motor head.

-A range of speed settings is essential.
-Six speeds are usually enough.
+A range of speed settings is essential, and six speeds are usually enough.
 Look for:

-The wattage of mixers can range from 300W to 1500W, however in our testing we've found that this doesn't have a significant effect on performance.
+The wattage of mixers can range from 300–1500W.
+But in our testing, we've found that wattage doesn't have a significant effect on performance.

 This feature is useful to keep the bowl stable during mixing.